zoraviel/CSS-and-GitHub-intro/rubric/README.md

 * Your HTML validates [here](https://html5.validator.nu/).

+* All CSS is in your .css file.
+There is no CSS in the HTML file.

 (All criteria must be met to get 5 points.)

 ## 10 points:

 All of the above.
 Plus, ALL CRITERIA HERE are met: [assignment](../assignment)

-**Note:** I expect to see all five *pseudo classes* specified separately AND in the correct order.
+**Note:** I expect to see all five *pseudo classes* for links specified separately AND in the correct order.
 Find these things (the five, and the order) in your book.
-You may repeat a color for some classes and/or use one or two additional colors outside your palette for links if necessary.
+They are also covered in the videos.

 (All criteria must be met to get 10 points.)

 ## 15 points:

 All of the above.
-Plus:
+PLUS:

 * Your CSS validates [here](https://jigsaw.w3.org/css-validator/).